Joy-Johns/Employee-Tracker/README1.md

   ## Installation
   npm i
+  npm run seed
+  npm start

   ## Usage
   To use the Employee Tracker, you must run npm i first.
-After doing that, you can run the node server using node index.js.
+Once node modules are on your local, you can seed your data.
+Finally, run npm start to begin using the Employee Tracker.
 You can also view the following video to see how this CMS is used.
-[How To Use The Employee Tracker](https://drive.google.com/file/d/1luJdOMBDVpKd6pFbA7SNV9BIutNf9lji/view)
+[How To Use The Employee Tracker](https://drive.google.com/file/d/1x1NZmngvQ2X2pN9EGPoOBmrB-OL4H5y_/view)

   ## Licenses